shenmengkai/go-demo/README.md

 ## Lack of features or issuses could be improve
-1. Authenication
+1. Authenication or API_KEY
-2. Race condition on data access
+2. Database
+  Currently use redis for quick implementation, and lack of consistansy, chance to hit race condition, change to database to achieve atomic access
 3. swagger/api doc auto generation